eafit-apolo/apolo-users/docs/source/software/applications/mothur/1.42.3/installation.rst

    tar fxz v.1.42.3.tar.gz

 #.
-Enter to Mothur makefile and edit the PREFIX path and HDF5 filepaths.
+Enter to Mothur makefile and edit the PREFIX path and HDF5 file paths.

 .. code-block:: bash